- Make an immediate impact on students, high-need schools, and communities.

 - Regional Prism Alliances Coalition: Our Regional Prism Alliances empower, advocate for, and engage people who identify as LGBTQ+ in ways that address the unique needs and complexities of their local communities.

-- The Collective: This is an association for alumni who identify as Native, Indigenous, and people of color that puts members on a path to transformational leadership, fosters community, and mobilizes our collective leadership.
+- The Collective: This is an association for alumni who identify as Black, Indigenous, and people of color (BIPOC) that puts members on a path to transformational leadership, fosters community, and mobilizes our collective leadership.

-- Regional Collective Alumni Connections: Regional chapters foster local networking and provide forums for alumni.
-Alumni are invited to exchange ideas and advance their impact at the regional level.
-Each of our 40 chapters focuses on issues specific to the community and is aligned to national Collective pillars.
+- Regional Collective Alumni Connections: Regional chapters of The Collective foster local networking among BIPOC alumni and mobilizes them for local impact.
+Each of our chapters focuses on issues specific to their community while remaining aligned to The Collective’s organizational foundations.

-- TFA partners with graduate schools and employers to assist those in pursuit of an advanced degree or a role in a new industry.
-Partners include Harvard Business School, Northwestern Law School, McKinsey, Google, and more.
+TFA partners with graduate schools and employers to assist those in pursuit of an advanced degree or a role in a new industry.